Mental Health Specialist

 Escape the Unit

-You are the RN team on a high-acuity mood-disorders unit.
-Clear the bipolar wing, stabilize the depression wing, and finish the handoff before the shift clock runs out.
+You are the RN team caring for Hannah during her inpatient mood-disorders admission.
+Clear the mania locks, review the depressive history that shapes her risk, and finish the handoff before the shift clock runs out.

 Every station needs three keys: a clinical call, a digital clue, and an approval code earned after your worksheet checkpoint is reviewed.